DOAGenesys/FAQ_Guide/README.md

 }
 ```

-Note: The first time you access to your newly created function, you will see a predefined function id in requestUrlTemplate of Request Body Template.
+Note: The first time you access to your newly created function, you will see a predefined function id in requestUrlTemplate of Request Template.
 Copy & paste that same value in the JSON above.
 Additionally, make sure you correctly set the domain of your GC org (e.g., `mypurecloud.de`, `usw2.pure.cloud`).

 **Input Contract**